Smartlook is a product analytics and visual user insights platform based in the Czech Republic that was recently acquired by Cisco.

 Here’s how we used SEO, specifically our Pain Point SEO process, to help with these challenges.

-Unlike paid display, paid social, or even most paid search campaigns, long form SEO content is an ideal channel to attract users looking for very specific features, because it allows you to target people who are searching for extremely specific things exactly when they’re interested.
+Unlike paid display, paid social, or even most paid search campaigns, long form SEO content is an ideal channel for B2B SaaS companies looking to attract users looking for very specific features, because it allows you to target people who are searching for extremely specific things exactly when they’re interested.

-Paid search can also be difficult to apply to specific, long tail queries.
-In particular, we’ve noticed that many of these queries don’t have enough search volume for Google to decide to show ads on (we’ve tested this), but if you rank for these terms organically you can get enough traffic and leads to make a real difference (as our results below show).
+Paid search (or PPC) can also be difficult to apply to specific, long tail queries.
+In particular, we’ve noticed that many of these queries don’t have enough search volume for Google to decide to show ads for (we’ve tested this), but if you rank for these terms organically you can get enough search traffic and leads to make a real difference (as our results below show).

-Finally, long form content gives you the right medium — specifically, enough space — to explain advanced features and demonstrate how they help customers solve specific pain points.
+Finally, long form content gives you the right medium — specifically, enough space — to explain advanced features and demonstrate how they help your target audience solve specific pain points.
 This space also lets you include the amount of copy necessary to adequately fulfill search intent and rank for competitive keywords.

 For these reasons, we were excited to help Smartlook via our content process.

-Applying Our Process to Find and Rank for High Intent Keywords
+Applying Our SaaS SEO Strategy to Find and Rank for High Intent Keywords

 When we started working with Smartlook, we immediately noticed a pattern in their existing content.
 Their blog had a lot of well-written educational articles about high-level topics related to website analytics and product analytics, but their only content aimed at high intent keywords were landing pages and feature pages.